Zeitgold/sf-exercise/README.md

 # sf-exercise
-This project template should be used as a basis for the coding exercise.
+This is a project template for reviewing candidates for the Salesforce endineer role.

 ## Structure
 The are three main parts in this template: